codalab/codalab-worksheets/docs/REST-API-Reference.md

 - `worksheet`: UUID of the parent worksheet of the new bundle, add to this worksheet if not detached or shadowing another bundle.
 The new bundle also inherits permissions from this worksheet.
+- `bundle_store`: UUID of the bundle store that the new bundle should be stored on.
+Optional.
 - `shadow`: UUID of the bundle to "shadow" (the new bundle will be added as an item immediately after this bundle in its parent worksheet).
 - `detached`: 1 if should not add new bundle to any worksheet,